-Stan Efferding does a 500 lb deadlift with 1 arm
+Stan Efferding does a 500 lb deadlift with one arm

-Seeing the video above will give you some perspective on Goeren's one arm deadlift of 730 pounds on October 8, 1920 in Leipzig, Germany.
-In addition, on October 29th of the same year, he achieved a Guiness World Record with a one-handed deadlift of 301 kg / 664 lbs.
+Seeing the video above will give you some perspective on Goeren's one arm deadlift of 730 pounds on October 8, 1920, in Leipzig, Germany.
+Also, on October 29th of the same year, he achieved a Guinness World Record with a one-handed deadlift of 301 kg / 664 lbs.

 To date, no one has ever deadlifted more than Hermann Goeren with only one hand.
-Clearly, his grip strength was beyond phenomenal.
+His grip strength was beyond phenomenal.

 From the above chart, you can see that only the most elite powerlifter today deadlifts over 800 pounds.
-And that is with all of the nutritional and training technology that we have.
+And that is with all of the nutritional and training techniques that we have.

 Think of how shocking it is that Goeren did the following deadlifts: